 All referrals of children to adoptive families are made through the DIF.
 Families adopting related children (nieces, nephews, siblings) are obliged to follow the same procedures as those adopting unrelated children.

 Families entering into a Mexico adoption must work with a Hague accredited agency that is authorized to provide adoption services in Mexico.
 Married couples or single women may adopt.
 Parents must be at least 25 year old and at least 17 years older than the child.
 If married, both spouses must express their desire to adopt from Mexico in the home study.

 Adoptive families must complete at least ten hours of pre-adoption education in accordance with the Hague Convention on Intercountry adoption.
-Most families use on-line adoption education courses.
 This is completed while the home study is in progress.